 An ultrasound of the pelvic area performed during an office visit is only reimbursed for the cost of the transvaginal ultrasound if the physician decides that the image is ambiguous and the transvaginal ultrasound is necessary.

 Pelvic ultrasonography will be reimbursed at 50% of the authorized amount.
-A non-obstetrical or first-trimester obstetrical trans-abdominal ultrasound can be performed simultaneously with a transvaginal ultrasound when medically necessary.
+A non-obstetrical or first-trimester obstetrical trans-abdominal ultrasound can be performed simultaneously with a transvaginal ultrasound when necessary.

 The health plan will be notified if a patient has two procedures on the same day and both are reported.